 shares four steps you can take now to help your staff find joy and meaning in their work.
 Jessica is a co-author of IHI’s white paper, IHI Framework for Improving Joy in Work.

 After completing this online course, you will be able to:

 - Recognize the value of increasing joy in work and well-being at your organization

 - Discuss key leadership behaviors that raise staff engagement and improve joy

 joy in work with staff using a "what matters to you" framing

 - Identify how behaviors that increase joy in work improve patient safety and other outcomes

-Identify at least two measures you can use to determine if joy in work is increasing at your organization
+Identify at least two measures you can use to determine if joy in work and well-being are increasing at your organization

 key course dates.

 This online course is open to participants in any health care discipline who are interested in